You know you are CHURCH OF CHRIST if you…

 Author’s note: There are 154 passages in the New Testament that tell us salvation is by placing our faith and trust in Jesus Christ.
 It is systematically taught in the book of Romans (chapters 3, 4, 5, 9, 10 &11) and because of a doctrinal controversy, is also addressed in Galatians (chapters 2, 3, 4 & 5).

-11. Accept the fact that while Jesus Christ lived, died, and rose again, you have a difficult time understanding how "water" baptism has anything to do with the gospel and how the death of Christ was God's satisfactory payment for YOUR sin.
+11. Accept the fact that Jesus Christ lived, died, and rose again, but have a difficult time connecting “water baptism for salvation" with how the death of Christ was God’s satisfactory payment for YOUR sin.

 Author’s note: Jesus Christ died on the cross receiving in His body ALL of God’s wrath, anger and righteous indignation for OUR sin.
 And because of God’s great love for us, God was willing to punish Jesus (our substitute) so He wouldn’t have to punish us.
-In other words, "water" baptism has nothing to do with the gospel and salvation itself, but rather is the believer's outward sign or symbol of that event.
+In other words, “water” baptism has nothing to do with the gospel and the believer's salvation itself, but rather is simply the believer’s outward sign or symbol of his new relationship and identification with Jesus and His death, burial, and resurrection.

 "Now as they went down the road, they came to some water.
 And the eunuch said, “See, here is water.
 What hinders me from being baptized?”
 Then Philip said, “If you believe with all your heart, you may.”
 And he answered and said, “I believe that Jesus Christ is the Son of God.”
 Acts 8:36-37